velvetkevorkian/enterprise/design_enterprise_report.md

 Unfortunately, at the time of writing, the designs of the main website and its associated blog have diverged somewhat, thanks to the relative difficulty of customising Wordpress themes.
 Unifying them under a single, modernised, branded identity would probably be the change that would have most impact on the online brand presence.

 Other online venues, for example social media like Twitter, LinkedIn and Google+, also benefit from a unified brand identity.
+Social media is an increasingly powerful tool for recruitment, both for freelancers and people seeking steady employment.
+My network of choice is Twitter, which is set to see millions of opportunities tweeted in coming years (Pitts, 2014).
+On a smaller scale, "The web industry runs on [G]ithub [a code sharing site for developers] and [T]witter" (Roberts, 2013).

-Ensuring they all present a common front, at least as far as possible, means making the most of the available customisation options — while these vary from service to service, using a style guide can at least make them as cohesive as possible.
+In these cases, ensuring they all present a common front, at least as far as possible, means making the most of the available customisation options — while these vary from service to service, using a style guide can at least make them as cohesive as possible.

 ####Values
 One of the first exercises featured in the Creative Enterprise Toolkit (Nesta, check date, pp.10-14) is to lay out the values to guide a prospective business.
 These were the most important things I identified during that exercise, focusing on public facing ones: